===================================================================

-Please always check the websites to confirm prices, online booking arrangements and opening times, these change on a regular basis.
+Please always check the websites to confirm prices, online booking arrangements, offers and opening times, as these can change on a regular basis.

 London Transport Museum

-There are concessions and reductions when book online
+There are tons of concessions and reductions so check very carefully when you book online

 Website: https://www.ltmuseum.co.uk/